utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/HackMe/Super Cool Secret Project/README.md

 +id_rsa.pub
 ```

 And there we have it!
 It wasn't removed from the remote repository like it should have been, so we were able to recover it.
-Lesson here is to make sure you remove secrets not only from a local repo, but also from the remote.
+A couple lessons learned from this are:

+1. Remove secrets from the remote repository and not just a local copy.
+2. Don't forward your ssh-agent to just any host because an attacker will likely find and use it.

+Read [here](https://web.archive.org/web/20230916111651/https://smallstep.com/blog/ssh-agent-explained/) for a more detailed write-up about ssh-agent forwarding, the risks involed and how to mitigate the risk.